a25patel/data-structures/assessments/OOP_ViewModel.md

 # Checkpoint: Problem-Solve using a common Design Pattern

 This checkpoint tells us you can Problem-Solve using a common Design Pattern.
+It relates to the [Design Patterns Unit](https://github.com/gSchool/javascript-curriculum/blob/master/30_Object_Oriented_Programming/OOP_Patterns.md).

 #### Cheatsheet